ethereum/remix-ide/README.md

 The **Remix Project** is a platform for development tools that use a plugin architecture.
 It encompasses sub-projects including Remix Plugin Engine, Remix Libraries, and of course Remix IDE.

 The **Remix IDE** is an open source web and desktop application.
 It fosters a fast development cycle and has a rich set of plugins with intuitive GUIs.
 Remix is used for the entire journey of contract development with Solidity language as well as a playground for learning and teaching Ethereum.

 You can start developing with Remix on the browser by visiting: https://remix.ethereum.org.
-If you prefer a desktop version, check out our releases: https://github.com/ethereum/remix-desktop/releases.
+If you prefer a desktop version, check out: https://github.com/ethereum/remix-desktop.

 ![Remix IDE homepage](remix_screenshot.jpg)